farant/catholic-3rd-millennium/README.md

       at random?
 12.2.1.
 No, in a human system demons will specifically target the individuals with the
+        greatest power to disorder the system towards evil 12.2.2.
+The amount of demonic attack someone is subject to is proportional to their power to affect the system.
+12.2.2.1.
+A man must exercise virtue and reliance on God proportional to his responsibility
+          and power if he is not willing to serve demonic purposes.
+12.2.3.
+If through ignorance or fallen human nature an individual is already serving
+        the demonic purposes then there is no need for them to experience demonic attack.
-        greatest power to disorder the system towards evil 12.3.
-In a government more imperfect in scope (i.e. a "larger" government) individuals targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove
+12.3.
+In a government more imperfect in scope (i.e. a "larger" government) individuals
+      targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove